 Here is a Free How To Paint Apples in the Harvest Bushel Worksheet.

-This picture is inspired by a visit to a fruit stand in autumn.
-It is a celebration of the blessings of the harvest and of the Lord who gives us much to be thankful for.
+This picture was inspired by a visit to a fruit stand in autumn.
+It celebrates the blessings of the harvest and the Lord, who gives us much to be thankful for.

 My printables are free, so print as many as you like.
 They take a lot of my time.
 I often have to create several images before I get the right one for an illustration.
 It is a lot of work, but I am glad to have the opportunity to inspire others.